5G is now available in certain countries in the world, soon it’s going to become the norm.

 You’re not going experience lags while using this device with its Snapdragon chipset.

-The 3.09 CPU the device comes with makes it better than the S20 Ultra 5G, the Note 20 Ultra 5G and every other device in today’s list.
+The 3.09 CPU the device comes with makes it better than the S20 Ultra 5G, the Note 20 Ultra 5G, and every other device on today’s list.